ErickRoot/Codewars_exercises/README.md

 # Katas
-In this repository i'll upload the exercises what i finished.
+In this repository I'll upload the exercises what i finished in the platform.